devenes/terraform-containerization-bookstore-api/README.md

-# Dockerization of Python Flask Bookstore Web API with MySQL and Terraform
+# Dockerization of Python Flask Bookstore Web API with MySQL using Terraform

 ## Description